The coalescent point process of branching trees: Two applications in the discrete case

 Set

-Then for any $i\le U <j$, the coalescence time between individuals $(0,i)$ and $(0,j)$ is $\max\{A_k:i\le k<j\}=+\infty$, so that $(0,i)$ and $(0,j)$ do not have a common ancestor.
+Then for any $i\le U <j$, the coalescence time between individuals $(0,i)$ and $(0,j)$ is $\max\{A_k\dvtx i\le k<j\}=+\infty$, so that $(0,i)$ and $(0,j)$ do not have a common ancestor.
 Now set

-the coalescence time of the subpopulation $\{(0,i):1\le i \le U\}$ (where it is understood that $\max \varnothing=0$), that is, $-V$ is the generation of the most recent common ancestor of this subpopulation.
-We provide the joint law of $(U,V)$ in the next proposition.
+the coalescence time of the subpopulation $\{(0,i)\dvtx 1\le i \le U\}$ (where it is understood that $\max\varnothing=0$), that is, $-V$ is the generation of the most recent common ancestor of this subpopulation.
+We provide the joint law of $(U,V)$ in the next proposition. \begin{prop} The law of $V$ is given by